What is the Watsonville Area Water Recycling Project?

 What kind of testing is done on the treated water?

-Turbidity, Total Coliform, Carbonaceous Biochemical Oxygen Demand, Total Suspended Solids, Total Nitrogen, Ammonia, pH, Total Dissolved Solids, Sodium, Chloride, Sulfate and Boron and more...
+Turbidity, Total Coliform, Carbonaceous Biochemical Oxygen Demand, Total Suspended Solids, Total Nitrogen, Ammonia, pH, Total Dissolved Solids, Sodium, Chloride, Sulfate and Boron and many more...

 How are the byproducts of wastewater recycled?

 There are three byproducts of wastewater recycling: recycled water, biosolids and methane gas.
 Recycled water is used for irrigation; biosolids can be used as soil amendments, reused at the neighboring landfill as cover material or are turned into compost by mixing it with green waste, such as lawn clippings; and methane gas can be generated by anaerobicically digesting the solids removed during the primary, secondary and tertiary processes.
-Methane gas is used to fuel the wastewater plant’s cogeneration engine which produces 90 percent of the power used for primary and secondary treatment.
+Methane gas is used to fuel the City of Watsonville's wastewater plant cogeneration engine which produces 90 percent of the power used for primary and secondary treatment.

 How much water do you discharge into Monterey Bay?